 Something Special for the Holidays

 Last Christmas while trying to think of something different and special for the holidays, I remembered the pickled beets and eggs!
 They are not only good to eat but they are pretty!
-Pretty dark red eggs that fit in nicely with Christmas and other holiday themes!
+Pretty pink to dark red eggs that fit in nicely with Christmas and other holiday themes!

 A quick search online revealed a few recipes that I thought could deliver on the experience that caused my taste buds to be very happy.